List of Indiana state historical markers in Johnson County

 This is a list of the Indiana state historical markers in Johnson County.

 This is intended to be a complete list of the official state historical markers placed in Johnson County, Indiana, United States by the Indiana Historical Bureau.
 The locations of the historical markers and their latitude and longitude coordinates are included below when available, along with their names, years of placement, and topics as recorded by the Historical Bureau.
-There are 2 historical markers located in Johnson County.
+There are 5 standing historical markers located in Johnson County.